dthompson-jti/safety-check-app-concept/README.md

 -   **High-Craft UI:** All interactions are designed to be smooth, intuitive, and visually polished, leveraging performant animations and a consistent design language.
 -   **Component-Based Architecture:** The UI is composed of small, reusable, and accessible components built on top of Radix UI primitives.
 -   **Atomic State Management:** Global state is managed with Jotai, ensuring a minimal, performant, and predictable state layer.
+-   **Rapid Design Prototyping:** The application is built to test and validate multiple UX patterns quickly.
+Key features, like the main layout, are toggleable to allow for direct comparison.

 ## 2. Technology Stack